(Next) (Four Nucleotide Evolution) (Six Nucleotide Evolution) (Back to contents) (Stories)

 Kranjan, Hkyiitn, Quibarta, Tumuf, many classes of insect-sized forms often called 'bristle bugs' but are not true dtairs.

 In almost all the Kranjanoids the capacity for photosynthesis is latent and most are motile animals.
 A few derive some energy from sunlight, but many are carnivores, and the kranjan is the largest land carnivore and land animal on the planet.
-The five to eight ton kranjan is native to the Zhlindu basin, there are three to hour hundred remaining.
+The five to eight ton kranjan is native to the Zhlindu basin, there are three to four hundred remaining.
 The olontz of the east Bordzvek basin is similar in size but more common.
 The much smaller hkyiitn has shorter legs and eyes on the top of it's head.

 These are characterized by having only a limited number of inert structural spines in their skeletons with no joints other than ligaments, muscle and hydraulic pressure.
 They have six tufts of four bristles on each side.
 Using this they form the largest land animals, those with the most endurance and some with the most limited brainpower ever found in a large animal.